 Outpatient services in the form of assessment, individual therapy, group therapy, psycho education groups, and referrals to psychiatry for medication are operational at all NMCD prison sites.
 Staff at all sites maintain 24/7 on-call services in order to address incidents involving inmate self-harm, suicidality, and needs for crisis counseling.
-Male inmates in need of inpatient psychiatric hospitalization are referred to the 104-bed Mental Health Treatment Center (MHTC) at CNMCF.
-MHTC provides inpatient treatment in the Acute Care Unit, as well as step-down treatments in several Chronic Care Units.
+Male inmates in need of inpatient psychiatric hospitalization are referred to the 104-bed Mental Health Treatment Center at CNMCF.
+The Mental Health Treatment Center provides inpatient treatment in the Acute Care Unit, as well as step-down treatments in several Chronic Care Units.
 Upon stabilization, inmates are transferred to outpatient services at an appropriate prison site.
 Female inmates in need of inpatient psychiatric treatment may be referred to the Forensic Division of the New Mexico Behavioral Health Institute through a Joint Powers Agreement (JPA) with DOH.
 In July 2010, a new 10-bed Mental Health Unit for inmates with histories of self-injurious behavior was created at NMWCF to provide enhanced services for this position.

-Mental health staff maintains two additional residential programs, consisting of the 48bed Alternative Placement Area (APA) at CNMCF and the 96-bed Community Reintegration Unit at Penitentiary of New Mexico (PNM) Level II.
+Mental health staff maintains two additional residential programs, consisting of the 48-bed Alternative Placement Area (APA) at CNMCF and the 96-bed Community Reintegration Unit (CRU) at Penitentiary of New Mexico (PNM) Level II.
 APA houses maximum security inmates with serious mental illnesses in a housing unit specifically staffed and designed to meet the need of this population.
 The CRU provides residential intensive rehabilitative services for sex offenders.
 The standardized, evidence-based cognitive-behavioral relapse prevention model is specifically designed to lower recidivism rates and thereby promote community safety.

-Mental health staff at all sites work collaboratively with psychiatrist and nursing staff to ensure appropriate care coordination of behavioral health services.
+Mental health staff at all sites work collaboratively with psychiatric and nursing staff to ensure appropriate care coordination of behavioral health services.
 In addition, mental health clinicians work with case managers and community corrections staff in an effort to promote continuity of care upon inmates' return to the community.
 Mental health staff is also active members of Hostage Negotiation Teams and conducts crisis de-briefing for the facility staff and inmates following key critical incidents.

 Mental Health Services collects and maintains an extensive database of statistical information on a monthly basis.
 This MHSB monthly Statistical Report provides detailed information on inmate utilization of mental health services.
 In addition, the MHSB conducts and documents monthly Quality Assurance reports, which are compiled into statewide reports on a quarterly basis.
 The monthly Statistical Report and the quarterly Quality Assurance reports forms the basis of the MHSB Continuous Quality Improvement (CQI) approach to services.
-The Mental Health Services Bureau (MHSB) Chief, a licensed psychologist and the MHSB Quality Assurance visits, and sentinel event reviews on a continuous basis to ensure that high quality mental health services are available to meet the needs of NMCD inmates.
+The Mental Health Services Bureau Chief, a licensed psychologist and the MHSB Quality Assurance Manager, a licensed master's level counselor, conduct on-site staff training, staff assistance visits, and sentinel event reviews on a continuous basis to ensure that high quality mental health services are available to meet the needs of NMCD inmates.